global traveler, Writer & community builder on a mission to awaken the world. join the adventure.

 10/8/20251 min read

-Tonight, I witnessed a beautiful sight—the Mekong River illuminated with lanterns honoring those who have passed away.
-This Cambodian tradition, known as Pchum Ben, celebrates our ancestors and brings families together through light.
-Over the next 15 days, thousands of lanterns will continue to float on the river.
+Tonight, I witnessed a beautiful sight—the Mekong River illuminated by hundreds of lanterns honoring those who have passed away.
+This marks the last day of a cherished Cambodian tradition known as Pchum Ben.

-The name “Pchum Ben” combines two Khmer words: “Pchum,” meaning “to gather together,” and “Ben,” meaning “ball of food.”
-This cherished holiday lasts 15 days, honoring ancestors for up to seven generations.
+The name “Pchum Ben” combines two Khmer words: “Pchum,” meaning “to gather together,” and “Ben,” meaning “ball” (ball of food).
+This event honors seven generations of ancestors over a period of 15 days, bringing families together in celebration while respecting the country's Buddhist traditions.

-The celebration begins with “Dak Ben,” where families near a pagoda prepare meals for monks and visitors.
-There’s a belief that the spirits of departed loved ones gather at the pagoda, awaiting these dishes.
+The celebration kicks off with “Dak Ben,” where families near a pagoda prepare meals for monks and visitors.
+There is a belief that the spirits of departed loved ones gather at the pagoda, eagerly awaiting these offerings.